 For more information on PrEP services at Jefferson County Public Health, please contact a Public Health Nurse at 303-239-7078.

-For more information and a listing of PrEP providers across the state of Colorado, please visit Colorado Department of Public Health and Environment’s PrEP website at https://www.colorado.gov/pacific/cdphe/services-people-risk-hiv or https://proudtobeprepped.com/.
+For more information and a listing of PrEP providers across the state of Colorado, please visit the Colorado Department of Public Health and Environment’s PrEP website [external link] or visit the Proud to be Prepped site [external link].